 Arrange transportation.
 You will need someone to drive you to the hospital and pick you up the day you go home.
-You will need someone to drive you to your post-op appointments until your surgeon clears you to drive.
+You will need someone to drive you to your post-op appointments and Physical Therapy until your surgeon clears you to drive.

-Two Days Before Surgery
+Two Days Before Surgery:

-Two days before your surgery, you will need to use your Benzoyl Peroxide Cream once in the morning and once in the afternoon.
+Two days before your surgery, you will need to take a shower using the CHG soap.